KNOWLEDGE BASE Email Marketing In Germany

 Email Marketing Regulations

-The DPA (Data Protection Authority) also known as the Düsseldorfer Kreis, issued data protection guidelines for companies doing business in and with German customers.
 Germany takes data protection and privacy very seriously, email marketing especially has a lot of important regulations to follow.
 While they may be different and more strict than other countries, email marketing is alive and very healthy in Germany within the guidelines provided.
-We believe that more countries will be implementing German regulations in the future as privacy and data protection is gaining in importance worldwide.
+We believe that more countries will be implementing GDPR- and German-style regulations in the future as privacy and data protection is gaining in importance worldwide.

 When sending marketing emails you should consider the answers to the following questions: